elgoesto/FinalProject/REPORT.md

 The change of database structure was necessay to make a logical and fast search method.
 Leaving the overview of friends out and the function to add friends was due to a lack of time.
 Now you can search on username only.
 With more time that would defenitely be a function of the app.
+But after all, BookBase is an easy to use and neat app.